denoptim-project/RemoteWorkersBridge/README.md

 # Submit Jobs To Remote Workers
-This is a simple interface that creates a bridge between a local client and one or more remore clients (i.e., the "workers"), and uses such bridge to send computational tasks (i.e., jobs) to those remote clients, a.k.a. workers.
-The workers are typically high-performance cumputing (HPC) clusters where jobs can be submitted to a scheduler or a queuing system.
+This is a simple interface that creates a bridge between a local client and one or more remote clients (i.e., the "workers"), and uses such bridge to send computational tasks (i.e., jobs) to those remote clients, a.k.a. workers.
+The workers are typically high-performance computing (HPC) clusters where jobs can be submitted to a scheduler or a queuing system.

-The nature of the scheduler/queue is not influencing the present repository because the purpose of this repository is to collect tools and documentation that allows to configure a secure connection, trasfer files from/to a local client to/from the remote worker, send jobs to the remote worker, wait for completion of the job, and retrieve the results.
+The nature of the scheduler/queue is not influencing the present repository because the purpose of this repository is to collect tools and documentation that allows to configure a secure connection, transfer files from/to a local client to/from the remote worker, send jobs to the remote worker, wait for completion of the job, and retrieve the results.
-Still, we here ***assume the existence of commands to submit jobs to the queue*** (see submission commands in the **runners** scripts you find undder the [runners](runners) folder).
+Still, we here ***assume the existence of commands to submit jobs to the queue*** (see submission commands in the **runners** scripts you find under the [runners](runners) folder).
 Custom job submission commands can be easily integrated by adding the corresponding script in the [runners](runners) folder, and by adding another case of permitted command in the [commandFilter.sh](commandFilter.sh).

 ## How to setup a "sub-to-remote bridge"
 1. Clone/copy the repository to your local client.